 • Track Your Hormonal Cycles: Use a period-tracking app or journal to note when your symptoms of ADHD and SAD worsen throughout your cycle.
 Discuss possible adjustments with your doctor during these vulnerable times.

 • Improve Your Sleep Hygiene: Establish a consistent sleep routine by going to bed and waking up at the same time each day.
 Avoid screens before bed, and create a calming environment.
+Use orange goggles to filter out blue light.

-• Exercise Daily: Engage in 30 minutes of exercise each day—preferably outdoors—to naturally increase serotonin levels and improve your mood and focus.
+• Exercise Daily: Engage in 30 minutes of exercise each day—preferably outdoors—to naturally increase serotonin levels and improve both your mood and focus.

 • Consult Your Healthcare Provider: Review your ADHD treatment with your doctor and discuss the possibility of adding treatments like Cognitive Behavioral Therapy for Insomnia (CBT-I) or vitamin D supplements during winter months.